 RHODE ISLAND DIVISION OF TAXATION

-RHODE ISLAND TAX NEWS
+Rhode Island Tax news

 A NEWSLETTER FOR TAXPAYERS AND PREPARERS

 JULY/AUGUST/SEPTEMBER 2014

-Major Changes to Corporate Tax
+MAJOR CHANGES TO CORPORATE TAX

-he Rhode Island General Assembly has approved the most sweeping changes to the corporate tax

-structure in nearly 70 years.
-The Assembly in June voted overwhelmingly in favor of far-reaching legislation that

-will make Rhode Island's corporate tax rate the lowest in New England.
+The Rhode Island General Assembly has approved the most sweeping changes to the corporate tax structure in nearly 70 years.
+The Assembly in June voted overwhelmingly in favor of far-reaching legislation that will make Rhode Island's corporate tax rate the lowest in New England.

 (Please turn to page 2)

-on June 19, 2014, at the State House.
+Bill Signing: The budget bill for fiscal 2015 -- with major changes in the corporate tax -- was signed into law on June 19, 2014, at the State House.
 At the ceremony were (from left to right): Sen. Daniel Da Ponte, chairman of the Senate Finance Committee; Senate President M. Teresa Paiva Weed; Rep. Marvin L. Abney, House Finance Committee member; Governor Lincoln D. Chafee (seated); House Speaker Nicholas A. Mattiello, and Rep. Raymond E. Gallison Jr., chairman of the House Finance Committee.
 Photo by Ryan Crowley, Governor's Office NEW COMPUTER SYSTEM GOES LIVE The Rhode Island Division of Taxation's new agencywide computer system went "live" in mid-July 2014.
 As a result, more than 30 different types of taxes and fees that are administered by the agency are now being processed by the new system.
 It is the first time that the new system - known as an integrated tax system has been used to process tax returns and other forms on a real-time basis.
 The new system is being phased in over several years.
 The July 2014 launch is the first phase, for a limited number of taxes and fees.
 (Please turn to page 7) Inside: